mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PSION AGENTS
 Psion Agents are recruited, trained and used by government agencies, such as the police.
-Psions in this career use their abilities in the service of the agency’s agenda, which may have little to do with direct psionic capabilities; for example, the character might act as a profiler or interrogator for a police agency.
+Psions in this career use their abilities in the service of the agency's agenda, which may have little to do with direct psionic capabilities; for example, the character might act as a profiler or interrogator for a police agency.